Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 The acoustic calculation is based on the Finite Volume method (FVM) solving the diffusion equation (Munoz, 2019).
 More information regarding the Finite Volume Method in the paragraph below.

 ## Acoustics parameters

-The diffusion equation method predicts the time-dependent propagation of the sound energy density w(r, t) in the evaluated frequency band.
+The diffusion equation method predicts the time-dependent and spatial-dependent propagation of the sound energy density w(r, t) in the evaluated frequency bands.

 #### Sound Density Level
 The sound density level can be expressed as function of sound energy density w(r, t) as: